 Because although it is certainly lawful for a woman to be in a business meeting of the church, it is not always expedient.
 The apostle Paul addressed this principle when he said, “All things are lawful for me, but all things are not helpful; all things are lawful for me, but all things do not edify” (1 Cor.
 10:23).
 What this means concerning the subject at hand is that although a combined meeting of men and women called to discuss church business is authorized, this does not mean it is mandatory, or even desirable.
 It all depends upon our attitudes, dispositions, and of course, our understanding of God’s word.
 I’m speaking to both the men and the women here.
 Is our collective thinking up to speed?
 In other words, are we sure we have a “thus sayeth the Lord” for it, congregationally?
 I doubt it!
 But if we all conclude that we do have authority for it and that this is what we want to do, is there reason to think that some of us might have a tendency to get out of line?
 And if someone does get out of line, are the rest of us willing to rebuke such an individual, and take the necessary action if one doesn’t repent of their ungodly behavior?
 Or, might not a husband try to defend his wife even when it is clear to the rest of us that she has gotten out of her place, and vice versa?
 I hope you’re getting my point here.
 Yes, I believe the Scriptures teach conclusively that congregational business meetings are authorized and, therefore, can be conducted—and I personally would like to see it happen—but the pertinent question still remains: Is it expedient for us to do so?
 Remember, just because something is lawful does not automatically mean it’s expedient, or that it edifies (1 Cor.
 10:23).

-We’ll have more to say about this in the next and concluding article.
+I’ll have more to say about this next month.